8 Scary Ways Your Fireplace Could Be Toxic

 If you’re asthmatic, a fire could be problematic

 People with asthma always need to be on the lookout for surprising triggers for an asthma attack.
 The particulates in the air from burning wood could exacerbate breathing difficulties associated with asthma.
 “Asthmatics should avoid open fires,” says Dr. Tong.
 “If that is the only way to stay warm, then exercise caution and wear an N95 mask.”
-Stay ahead of any medical emergencies with these essential steps to prevent asthma attacks.
+Check out the best air purifiers for smoke to keep your indoor spaces clean.

 You need to watch what’s around the fireplace